An Introduction to French: How to Start Learning on Your Own in 4 Powerful Steps

 Au revoir / À bientôt

-After looking at the above phrases, take note: Tu can mean “you” when a speaker is referring to just one person, and vous can mean “you” when a speaker is referring to more than one person.
+After looking at the phrases listed above, take note: Tu can mean “you” when a speaker is referring to just one person, and vous can mean “you” when a speaker is referring to more than one person.
 However, there’s quite a bit more to it than that.
 These two words can not only denote the number of people a speaker is referring to, but vous can also be used to denote formality in French.

 For example, you would use tu to talk to someone you know well, like a close friend or family member.
 However, you would use vous to talk to someone you don’t know or someone in a position of authority, such as a teacher or the president.